BZWayne/statistical_analysis/README.md

 Sphinx Documentation
 -------------------

-This is part of the Research Track 2 Documentation.
+This is part of the Research Track 2 Documentation which is inside in folder *rt2_exercises/docs/html*

 * [Documentation](https://github.com/BZWayne/rt2_exercises/tree/main/docs/html/index.html)